Mapsui/Mapsui/docfx/mapsui/documentation/Mapsui-2.0.md

 ### Todo
 - Replace ILayer.Style with an ILayer.Styles of type ICollection<IFeature> which is empty by default
 - Do not derive ILayer from IAsyncDataFetcher.
-- Rename BoundingBox.GetCentroid to Centroid
-- Rename IGeometry.GetBoundingBox to BoundingBox
 - The Info event should be moved from Map to MapControl
 - Perhaps remove the InfoLayer list and add an InfoLayer boolean on ILayer
 - Remove the HoverLayer method.
 It is not crossplatform and can affect performance.
 Add a sample to show how you could implement it with the regular MouseMove method.